Hyatt FIND Auctions: Why One Bad Bid Can Burn Tens of Thousands of Points

 Standard advice for any auction, but it really matters here.
 If there's any meaningful chance you'll miss the date, don't bid.
 Hyatt doesn't care about your reasons.

-Per Hyatt's FAQ, some FIND experiences have different cancellation policies, and the terms are listed on each individual experience page.
+Per Hyatt's FAQ, some FIND experiences carry their own cancellation terms, listed on each individual experience page.
 Property-run experiences sometimes have more flexibility than third-party bookings.
 Read the listing before you bid, not after you win.

 3. Consider trip insurance for big FIND wins

-If you're bidding 200,000+ points on a destination FIND experience, a standalone trip insurance policy covering the event date is worth the $30–$80 premium.
+If you're bidding 200,000+ points on a destination FIND experience, a standalone trip insurance policy covering the event date is worth the $30 to $80 premium.
 Not all policies cover points-based experiences, but event-ticket policies that cover cash-value losses can apply the experience's fair-market cash equivalent.

 Hyatt doesn't place a hold on your points balance while you're mid-auction.
 This is different from some other auction platforms.
 If you place a proxy max bid for 200,000 points, those points stay in your account, usable for other redemptions, until you actually win.